-Regular audits, linked with our Provision Mapping, identify the required equipment and the learning activities these may support.
-Each key person, supported by the setting Senco, compiles Individual Education Plans (IEP) for children with additional needs.
-This plan identifies a child's needs and the equipment and resources required to support these needs and their future learning and development.
-Funding is received from Lancashire County Council to purchase additional resources which may include increased staffing levels, purchasing resource and equipment or incorporation of additional learning activities.
+Regular audits, linked with our Provision Mapping, identify the variety of equipment in the setting and the learning activities these support.
+Each key person compiles Individual Education Plans (IEP) for children with additional needs.
+This plan identifies a child's needs and the equipment and resources required to support these needs and future learning and development.
+Funding is received from Lancashire County Council to purchase additional resources which may include increased staffing levels and purchasing resources or furniture.
 Practitioners may also provide 1-1 support for a child, offer family support and attend training to enhance their knowledge in a particular area.

 Pre-School trips are arranged where children and their families meet at a chosen location.
-The Manager/SENCO will visit the location and ensure a specific, a detailed risk assessment is completed prior to the visit.
+The Manager/SENCO will visit the location and ensure a specific, detailed risk assessments are completed prior to the visit.
 We work closely with families to choose an accessible venue where all children can participate fully in the day's activities.
-Photographs and visual aids may support children prior to the visit for them to gain an understanding of the outing and the surroundings.
+Photographs and visual aids may support children as they gain an understanding of the outing.